Vittor-Javidan/EarthLog/docs/backlog.md

 - Remove Export Service

 ## features:
-- Add a new project rule to just send the sync data once during upload, to optimize upload velocity for large projects with hundred of images.

-- Add a new project rule to allow the project to be oploaded only to a given url
 - Add a Release notes button on Home Screen Drawer
 - Add a gps snapshot button on <GPSInput />, for those who just want to want click, in case accuracy is not that important
 - Add a loading indicator for file explore when an item is clicked